terrier-org/terrier-core/doc/quickstart_experiments.md

     16:21:45.088 [main] INFO  org.terrier.applications.TrecTerrier - number of tokens: 271581
     16:21:45.089 [main] INFO  org.terrier.applications.TrecTerrier - number of pointers: 224573

-This displays the number of documents, number of tokens, number of terms, etc.
+This displays the number of documents, number of tokens, number of terms, found in the created index.

 ### Querying

-Firstly, lets see if we can get search results from our index.
+Firstly, let's see if we can obtain search results from our index.
 We can use the `bin/terrier interactive` command to query the index for results.

     $bin/terrier interactive
     16:30:07.139 [main] INFO  o.t.structures.CompressingMetaIndex - Structure meta reading lookup file into memory